 Evidence indicates however that in some cases supplements may be harmful.
 Excess ingestion of certain vitamins and minerals for example, has been associated with increased incidence of certain cancers.

 If you are an individual suffering from a specific health condition, you could therefore be putting yourself at some degree of risk by ingesting certain dietary supplements.
 There may also be unknown negative interactions with prescription medications.

 In 2005 a study published in the British Medical Journal concluded, “The evidence for routine use of multivitamin and mineral supplements to reduce infections in elderly people is weak”.

 Experts at the National Institutes of Health argued in 2006 that there is no clear evidence that vitamins prevent chronic diseases.

 Academics from the Johns Hopkins University School of Medicine and the University of Warwick, said the accumulation of evidence suggests that “supplementing the diet of well-nourished adults has no clear benefit and might even be harmful”.
 One of these scientists also suggested that companies selling the supplements (worth more than £650 million annually in UK) were creating false health anxieties in order to offer a cure that was not needed.

 The NHS advised recently that other than women hoping to conceive taking folic acid, and the elderly and children under five benefiting from vitamin D, supplementary vitamins would be surplus to that already gained through diet.

 Humans are naturally adapted to derive their nutritional requirements from whole food sources.
-Evidence Indicates that a well balanced diet should theoretically provide us with all that we need.
+Evidence indicates that a well balanced diet should provide us with all that we need.

 Vitamin and mineral deficiency